aryn-pathak/material-delta/JOURNAL.md

 ## DAY TWO // 19th March
 - Curated the BOM today, and I have a vision of what I want my printer to have:
-- Should have USBC, Portable, size perhaps 55 x 55 x 55, Battery powered (obvio).
-Preferably but not compulsorily wireless
+- ~~Should have USBC, Portable, size perhaps 55 x 55 x 55, Battery powered (obvio).
+Preferably but not compulsorily wireless~~
-- Since this is going to be portable, the hotbed should have a firmer grip.
+- ~~Since this is going to be portable, the hotbed should have a firmer grip.~~ I would've loved these features but it'd be hella impractical and slow and inefficient
 Time spent: approximately.
 30 mins

 ## DAY THREE // 21st March
 - I need to lock in for the next ten days now.
 - Im making the BOM in google docs now, and the parts I found out earlier are now out of stock/very low stock, so I'll make a BOM from novo3d.in
 - Also, I have decided to make a slightly different kind of printer, new requirements:
-    - USBC, WiFi/BLE compatibility
+    - ~~USBC~~, WiFi/BLE compatibility
     - Should be fast
     - It should continue printing right where it left off in case of power outage
     - Should have a camera and software to create good timelapses